 This year, it’s estimated that nearly 50,000 people will be diagnosed with oral cancer, and forecasts suggest 20% of the cases will be fatal.
 To address this growing problem, dentists around the country have designated April as National Oral Cancer Awareness Month, a time set aside to emphasize the importance of visiting a local dentist for an oral cancer screening in Plano and performing excellent oral hygiene.
 Read on to learn more about how you can protect yourself!

 If you or someone you love experiences sudden dental pain, it can be difficult to tell if you need immediate care or not.
 While it’s certainly understandable that people want to avoid an unexpected trip to the dentist, some situations shouldn’t be ignored.
-In this blog, you’ll learn about the most common signs of a true dental emergency in Plano so you can know when to see a dentist right away and when you can wait!
+In this blog, you’ll learn about the most common signs of a true dental emergency so you can know when to see a dentist right away and when you can wait!

 Tooth loss has countless effects on your oral health and overall quality of life.
 And, since there are multiple causes such as gum disease, genetics, accidents, and poor oral hygiene, it’s no wonder that an estimated 178 million Americans have lost at least one tooth!
 The good news is that there are more replacement options than ever before, including traditional options like bridges and relatively newer options like dental implants in Plano.
 In this blog, you’ll read about the differences between them and find out why implants are often a better choice.
 Learn more below!